charlielee/charlielee.github.io/_projects-archive/train-tracks.md

 ---
 title: Train Tracks
 layout: page
-excerpt: Visualising train movement using WebGL.
-Built in 24 hours.
 ---

 A web app for visualising train movement between Sheffield and London St. Pancras using WebGL.
 Built in 24 hours.
 1st winner of the [BullHacks 2017 MLH hackathon](https://devpost.com/software/train-tracks).